September 2 – October 2, 2016

 These works also participate in the art historical dialogue; 1960s, artists such as Andy Warhol and Claes Oldenburg used pneumatic forms to challenge conventional assumptions about the role of materials in artworks.

-Blow Up is the first major exhibition to be devoted solely to the artist’s inflatable sculptures.
+Blow Up was the first major exhibition to be devoted solely to the artist’s inflatable sculptures.